Creating a new project for MetricQ

 Programming Language :: Python :: 3

-points to a README file;
+The entry long_description points to a README file;

-use either Markdown (README.md
+use either Markdown (README.md) or RST (README.rst) formatting.

 The content type is inferred from the file extension, but it does not hurt to set it explicitly.